microsoft/nlp-recipes/scenarios/sentence_similarity/README.md

 * The total time in the table stands for the training time + setup time.
 * Cost is the estimated cost of running the Azure ML Compute Job or the VM up-time.

+**Please note:** These were the estimated cost for running these notebooks as of July 1.
+Please look at the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to see the most up to date pricing information.

 |---|Azure VM| AML 1 Node| AML 2 Nodes | AML 4 Nodes | AML 8 Nodes|
 |---|---|---|---|---|---|